dfguerrerom/mgci-docs/docs/source/overview.rst

 Where:

-- **Degraded mountain area n** = Total degraded mountain area (in km2) in the reporting period n.
+- **Degraded mountain area n** = Total degraded mountain area (in km :sup:`2`) in the reporting period n.
 This is, the sum of the areas where land cover change is considered to constitute degradation from the baseline period.
 Degraded mountain land will be assessed based on the land cover transition matrix in Annex 1.
-- **Total mountain area** = Total area of mountains (in km2).
+- **Total mountain area** = Total area of mountains (in km :sup:`2`).
 In both the numerator and denominator, mountain area is defined according to UNEP-WCMC (2002).

 If the country/region has no mountain area, it will be assigned value NA